Gustavia - Philipsburg

 Ferries to St Martin

-The earliest Gustavia Philipsburg ferry sailings typically depart Gustavia at around 08:30.
+The first Gustavia Philipsburg ferry typically departs from Gustavia at around 08:30.
 The last ferry usually departs at 18:45.

-Gustavia Philipsburg Ferry sail durations on this ferry route can take around 45m.
-The fastest sailings are approximately 45m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+The Gustavia Philipsburg ferry trip can take around 45 minutes.
+Sailing times can vary between ferry operators and can be impacted by weather conditions.

 The distance between Gustavia to Philipsburg is approximately 13.8 miles (22.2km) or 12.0 nautical miles.